Willy's Wonderland: Plot

-Outside the restaurant, Liv's friends climb to the roof, which collapses, causing them to fall into the building.
-While the Janitor cleans the kitchen, Liv explains that Willy's Wonderland was originally owned by Jerry Robert Willis, a notorious serial killer.
-With his seven cannibalistic colleagues, he often murdered unsuspecting families, but the authorities eventually discovered them.
-They committed a satanic ritual to transfer their souls into the animatronics before committing suicide.
+Outside, Liv's friends climb to the roof, which collapses and causes them to fall inside.
+Liv explains to the Janitor that the restaurant was originally owned by notorious serial killer Jerry Robert Willis.
+He and his seven cannibalistic colleagues slaughtered unsuspecting families, but the authorities eventually discovered them.
+They performed a satanic ritual to transfer their souls into the animatronics before committing suicide.
 When Liv finishes, several animatronics awaken and attack the group.

-In the ensuing chaos, Knighty impales Aaron with his sword, Tito and Sara devour Dan alive, and Arty mauls Kathy and Bob to death in a party room.
-With Liv standing in awe, the Janitor decapitates Knighty and breaks Arty's jaws, killing them both.
+In the ensuing chaos, Knighty fatally impales Aaron with his sword, Dan is eaten alive by Tito and Sara, and Arty mauls Kathy and Bob to death in a party room.
+Just before Knighty can kill Liv, the Janitor decapitates him and also breaks Arty's jaws, killing them both.
+As Cammy stalks Chris in an arcade, he calls Lund for help; she goes to the restaurant with deputy sheriff Evan Olson upon learning that Liv is there.

-As Cammy stalks him in an arcade, Chris calls Lund for help; she goes with deputy sheriff Evan Olson upon learning that Liv is there.
-On the way, Lund reveals to Evan that after Willy's Wonderland was shut down, the animatronics continued murdering people around Hayesville until she, Tex and Jed made a deal with them.
-Over the years, they tricked random drifters into cleaning up the building, offering them as sacrifices in order to stop the animatronics' killing spree.
+On the way, Lund reveals to Evan that, after the restaurant was shut down, the animatronics continued murdering people around Hayesville until she, Tex, and Jed made a deal with them.
+Over the years, they tricked random drifters into cleaning up the restaurant, offering them as human sacrifices in order to stop the animatronics' killing spree.
 Liv's parents were among the victims and a guilty Lund adopted her.
-When the Janitor and Liv arrive at the arcade, Cammy snaps Chris' neck, killing him.
+When the Janitor and Liv arrive at the arcade, Cammy snaps Chris' neck.
 They subdue Cammy and attempt to leave before Lund and Evan stop them.
 Lund handcuffs the Janitor and leaves him to die as Evan takes Liv away.
-While driving back, Evan is attacked and killed by a stowaway Tito while Liv escapes.
+While driving back, Evan is killed by a stowaway Tito as Liv escapes.

-In the restaurant, the Janitor subdues Sara, and twists Cammy's head, killing her.
-Enraged, Lund tries to lure Willy to kill the Janitor, only for Willy to tear her in half.
-Willy and the Janitor fight each other until the Janitor rips Willy's head off.
-The next morning, Tex and Jed return to the building and find it completely clean, with the animatronics missing.
+In the restaurant, the Janitor subdues Sara and fatally twists Cammy's head.
+An enraged Lund tries to lure Willy to kill the Janitor, only for Willy to tear her in half.
+Willy and the Janitor fight each other until the Janitor kills him by hitting his face repeatedly with a bag filled with soda cans and ripping his head off.
+The next morning, Tex and Jed return and find the restaurant completely clean, with the animatronics missing.
 The Janitor receives his repaired vehicle and invites Liv to accompany him.
-While Tex and Jed discuss planning to re-open Willy's Wonderland, Sara suddenly appears and sets their car on fire with gasoline.
-All three are killed in a massive explosion that also destroys the entire restaurant.
-As the sun rises, the Janitor and Liv drive out of the town, running into and killing a wandering Tito along the way.
+While Tex and Jed discuss planning to re-open the restaurant, Sara suddenly appears, and sets their car on fire with gasoline, causing a massive explosion that not only kills the three, but also destroys the entire restaurant.
+As the sun rises, the Janitor and Liv drive out of the town, running over a wandering Tito along the way.